observablehq/framework/docs/routing.md

 └─ ...
 ```

 The import declaration is automatically rewritten during build to point to `./_import/chart.js` instead of `./chart.js`.
-(In the future [#260](https://github.com/observablehq/cli/issues/260), the Observable CLI will add a content hash to the imported module name for cache-breaking.)
+(In the future [#260](https://github.com/observablehq/cli/issues/260), Observable Framework will add a content hash to the imported module name for cache-breaking.)

 Use a leading slash to denote paths relative to the source root, such as `/chart.js` instead of `./chart.js`.
 This allows you to use the same path to import a module from anywhere, even in nested folders.
-The Observable CLI always generates relative links so that the generated site can be served under a base path.
+Observable Framework always generates relative links so that the generated site can be served under a base path.

 ## Files